Amberley Castle is a luxury country house hotel in the quaint village of Amberley, Sussex

 In 1872 church commissioners sold the castle to Lord Zouche, who was the owner of Parham House.
 He used the property as a hunting lodge until the 15th Duke of Norfolk bought it in 1893.
 Time passed, and the Emmet family bought Amberley Castle in 1926 until they sold it in 1982.
 By 1989 the castle got converted into a hotel that enjoyed an international reputation for luxury.

 Eventually, in October 2011, Andrew and Christina Brownsword bought Amberley Castle, and it has been a member of Brownsword Hotels ever since.

 Amberley Castle is the perfect location to stay for your Private Tour of England with a personal guide.
 Take the opportunity to explore South Downs National Park and go for an English sparkling wine tasting.
 Pay a visit to the beautiful Chichester Cathedral, make your way down to the harbour or unwind at sandy West Wittering Beach.
 Half an hour away lies Petworth House that houses one of the most notable collections of 17th-century paintings.

 Only twenty minutes away, you’ll find Arundel Castle, the great fortress in the south.
 If you’re looking for an outdoor activity and food experience, then the Goodwood Estate is the place to go.
 You could even go on a Private Tour of Brighton, Arundel and the Sussex Downs.

-An Enchanting Stay
+An Enchanting Historic Hotel

-At the foot of the South Downs
+A medieval gem at the foot of the South Downs

 - Bespoke Amenities